flexera-public/policy_templates/operational/azure/azure_migrate/README.md

 ## Policy Actions

 - Populate an Azure Migrate project with the discovered servers from a RISC Foundations Assessment

-## Prerequisites

-- Azure Service Principal (AKA Azure Active Directory Application) with the appropriate permissions to manage resources in the target subscription
-- The following RightScale Credentials
-  - `AZURE_APPLICATION_ID`
-  - `AZURE_APPLICATION_KEY`

 ## Installation